privacyguides/privacyguides.org/docs/about/privacy-policy.en.md

 For all other inquiries, you can contact any member of our team.

 For complaints under GDPR more generally, you may lodge complaints with your local data protection supervisory authorities.
+In France it's the Commission Nationale de l'Informatique et des Libertés which take care and handle the complaints.
+They provide a [template of complaint letter](https://www.cnil.fr/en/plaintes) to use.

 ## About This Policy